kettukakku/Portfolio2025/README.md

   - [x] ~~Make nav take up whole screen when toggled.~~
   - [x] ~~Fix the double scroll bar.~~
 - [ ] Add animations.
+- [ ] Figure out a new CMS to use.

 ## Completed: